-Bank, Deposits at Call, Short Term Deposits Accounting Policy: Carried at lower of cost and net realiseable value; Interest is recognised when earned.
-Terms & conditions: Deposits are returning fixed interest rates between 1.5% and 1.5% (2017: 1.5% and 1.75%).
+Bank, Deposits at Call, Short Term Deposits Accounting Policy: Carried at lower of cost and net realisable value; Interest is recognised when earned.
+Terms & conditions: Deposits are returning fixed interest rates between 1.5% and 1.25% (2018: 1.5% and 1.5%).
 Carrying amount: approximates fair value due to the short term to maturity.
-Charges (including legals & penalties for late payment) Accounting Policy: Carried at nominal values less any allowance for doubtful debts.
-An allowance for doubtful debts is recognised (and re-assessed annually) when collection in full is no longer probable.
-Note: These receivables do not meet the definition of "financial instruments" and have been excluded from the following disclosures.
-Terms & conditions: Unsecured and do not bear interest.
-Although Council is not materially exposed to any individual debtor, credit risk exposure is concentrated within the Council's boundaries in the State.
+Receivables - Rates & Associated Charges (including legal & penalties for late payment) Accounting Policy: Carried at nominal values less any allowance for doubtful debts.
+An allowance for doubtful debts is recognised (and reassessed annually) when collection in full is no longer probable.
+Terms & conditions: Secured over the subject land, arrears attract interest of 0.55% (2018: 0.56%) Although Council is not materially exposed to any individual debtor, credit risk exposure is concentrated within the Council's boundaries in the State.
 Carrying amount: approximates fair value (after deduction of any allowance).
 Receivables - Fees & other charges Accounting Policy: Carried at nominal values less any allowance for doubtful debts.
-An allowance for doubtful debts is recognised (and re-assessed annually) when collection in full is no longer probable.
+An allowance for doubtful debts is recognised (and reassessed annually) when collection in full is no longer probable.
 Terms & conditions: Unsecured, and do not bear interest.
 Although Council is not materially exposed to any individual debtor, credit risk exposure is concentrated within the Council's boundaries.
 Carrying amount: approximates fair value (after deduction of any allowance).
-Receivables - other levels of Accounting Policy: Carried at nominal value. government Terms & conditions: Amounts due have been calculated in accordance with the terms and conditions of the respective programs following advice of approvals, and do not bear interest.
+Receivables - other levels of government Accounting Policy: Carried at nominal value.
+Terms & conditions: Amounts due have been calculated in accordance with the terms and conditions of the respective programs following advice of approvals, and do not bear interest.
 All amounts are due by Departments and Agencies of State and Federal Governments.
 Carrying amount: approximates fair value.
 Liabilities - Creditors and Accruals Accounting Policy: Liabilities are recognised for amounts to be paid in the future for goods and services received, whether or not billed to the Council.
 Terms & conditions: Liabilities are normally settled on 30 day terms.
 Carrying amount: approximates fair value.
 Liabilities - Interest Bearing Borrowings Accounting Policy: Carried at the principal amounts.
 Interest is charged as an expense as it accrues.
-Terms & conditions: secured over future revenues, borrowings are repayable; interest is charged at fixed (or variable) rates between 3.60% and 5.05% (2017: 5.05% and 5.05%) Carrying amount: approximates fair value.
+Terms & conditions: secured over future revenues, borrowings are repayable; interest is charged at fixed (or variable) rates between 3.6% and 5.05% (2018: 3.6% and 5.05%) Carrying amount: approximates fair value.